nicobistolfi/go-rest-api/README.md

 #### Root Files
 - `.gitignore`: Specifies intentionally untracked files to ignore.
 - `go.mod` and `go.sum`: Go module files for dependency management.
-- `Makefile`: Defines commands for building, testing, and deploying the application.
+- `Taskfile.yml`: Defines commands for building, testing, and deploying the application.
 - `LICENSE`: Contains the MIT License text.
 - `README.md`: This file, providing an overview of the project structure.